 What does exempt or nonexempt mean to me?

-SCF wants each student to be successful and encourages all incoming students to take a placement test.
+SCF wants all students to be successful and encourages all incoming students to take a placement test.

 The placement test is required for new students who: